JudeRiley/Three_Trios_Azhar_Jude/README.md

 - Added GetName to Card Interface
 - Added Copy Constructors to Cell and Card implementations
 - Added FromString static method to Player enum

+## Extra Credit
+- Added the ability to chain strategies together with the ChainableStrategy class.